 Typical Features that You Should Expect in a top-tier Password Management Tool

 - Secure Password Storage and Retrieval – This is the very basic feature of it all.
-Your password manager should be able to store an almost limitless number of passwords, and they should all be stored using strong encryption that even the company themselves should not be able to breach.
+Your password manager should be able to store an almost limitless number of passwords, and they should all be stored using strong encryption that even the company itself should not be able to breach.

 - Browser Extensions – You definitely need this to be able to log on to websites with a single click no matter which browser you choose to use.

 - Secure Password Generator – This allows you to generate a secure password that can not be cracked easily.

 - Compromised Account Alerts – If your password or account has been compromised, you should know ASAP so that you can take steps to fix things.

 - Secure Notes – Passwords aren’t the only things that you may need to keep secure.
 Sometimes you need to keep your 2FA recovery codes, or real-life account numbers, credit cards, etc. Secure notes allow you to keep this information encrypted, yet still accessible wherever you are.